ASNeG/OpcUaWebServer/README.rst

 ----------------------------------------------

 ASNeG OPC UA Web Server is in the development stage.
-Moreover it dependents on OpcUaStack 4, which is also being developing and not released.
+Moreover it dependents on OpcUaStack 4, which is also being developed and not released.

 References
 ----------------------------------------------